apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 Quickstart
 ----------

-In addition to scheduling DAGs based on time, you can also schedule DAGs to run based on when a task updates a dataset.
+In addition to scheduling Dags based on time, you can also schedule Dags to run based on when a task updates a dataset.

 .. code-block:: python